abraunegg/onedrive/docs/usage.md

 use_recycle_bin = "true"
 ```

+This capability is designed to be compatible with the FreeDesktop.org Trash Specification, ensuring interoperability with GUI-based desktop environments such as GNOME (GIO) and KDE (KIO).
+It follows the required structure by:
+* Moving deleted files and directories to `~/.local/share/Trash/files/`
+* Creating matching metadata files in `~/.local/share/Trash/info/` with the correct `.trashinfo` format, including the original absolute path and ISO 8601-formatted deletion timestamp
+* Resolving filename collisions using a `name.N.ext` pattern (e.g., `Document.2.docx`), consistent with GNOME’s behaviour

-To specify an explicit 'Recycle Bin' directory, add the following to your 'config' file:
+To specify an explicit a different 'Recycle Bin' directory, add the following to your 'config' file:
 ```
 recycle_bin_path = "/path/to/desired/location/"
 ```

+The same FreeDesktop.org Trash Specification will be used with this path

 ### GUI Notifications
 To enable GUI notifications, you must compile the application with GUI Notification Support.
 Refer to [GUI Notification Support](install.md#gui-notification-support) for details.
 Once compiled, GUI notifications will work by default in the display manager session under the following conditions: